hweifluids/Py3DFTLE-Doc/_sources/3_numerical.rst.txt

 Proposed by Carl Runge and Martin Kutta around 1900, Runge-Kutta methods constitute a widely used family of algorithms for the numerical integration of ODEs.

-In an explicit :math:`s`-stage Runge-Kutta scheme for this initial-value problem, the solution is advanced over a time step :math:`h` as follows:
+In an explicit :math:`s`-stage Runge-Kutta scheme for this initial-value problem, the solution is advanced over a time step :math:`\Delta t` as follows.
 First, compute the intermediate stage vectors:

 .. math::